DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Experiments and Results

 With a focus on the state estimation task, we start with a visual illustration of the DANSE performance.
 Fig. \ref{fig:lorenzssm_demonstrator} shows two random instances of Lorenz attractor SSM trajectories, their noisy measurements, and corresponding estimates using DANSE.
 The top row is SMNR = 20 dB and the bottom row for SMNR = 0 dB.
 Note that, at a particular SMNR, the training dataset $\mathcal{D}$ is comprised of such kind of noisy measurement trajectories.
 Even at SMNR = 0 dB, without knowing the process model, DANSE is able to extract meaningful information from the noisy input and then provide a reasonable estimate of the state trajectory.

 Then we show a performance comparison (NMSE versus SMNR) for all the competing methods in Fig. \ref{fig:nmse_lorenz_full_limit}.
-In the figure, we also show the empirical performance limit of DANSE, mentioned in subsection \ref{sec:emp_limit}.
-We can see that, across different SMNR values, DANSE provides competitive performances.
-We note an interesting trend in the region where SMNR is high.
-While performances of all the methods saturate in the higher SMNR region, there exists a large gap between the empirical performance limit and DANSE performances.
-This hints at future opportunities for further improvements of DANSE.
+In the figure, we also show the empirical estimation performance limit of DANSE, mentioned in subsection \ref{sec:emp_limit}.
+We can see that, across different SMNR values, DANSE provides competitive performances. {The performance of DMM-SE is poorer compared to the other methods in the low SMNR region and this is in agreement with the findings in \cite[Appendix D]{krishnan2017structured}, where they show that causal variations of DMM such as DMM (ST-L) underperforms on a nonlinear state estimation task compared to model-based methods such as UKF.}

-We now visually show the uncertainty of estimates using a single-dimensional trajectory.
+We now visually show the uncertainty of estimates using a single-dimensional test set trajectory.
 In Fig. \ref{fig:nmse_lorenz_full_limit}, at 0 dB SMNR, UKF is found to be the most competitive to DANSE in terms of NMSE.
 This motivates us to qualitatively compare the state estimates of UKF and DANSE.
-In Fig. \ref{fig:trajectories_lorenz_ssm}, we show the visualization of the estimated posterior of $x_2$-dimension of three-dimensional Lorenz attractor SSM.
+In Fig. \ref{fig:trajectories_lorenz_ssm}, we show the visualization of the estimated posterior of $x_2$-dimension of three-dimensional Lorenz attractor SSM, {using a single test set trajectory}.
 The shaded regions represent the uncertainties of the estimates by one-sigma-point (standard deviation of the posterior).
 It is clear that DANSE has less uncertainty than the UKF.